awwaiid/thelackthereof/content/Project - GOE (abstract).md

 GOE - Goe Object Environment, see [[Project - GOE]]

-This is a perl project relying heavliy on Perl's reflexive nature.
+This is a perl project relying heavily on Perl's reflexive nature.
 The idea is to build a smalltalk-like environment for Perl.